Collaborative Care Group

 How often should I attend this group?

 The group offers four learning modules with one module being covered each week.
-The recommendation is to attend all the modules offered during your family member/friend’s inpatient and partial hospitalization treatment.
+The recommendation is to attend all the modules offered during your family member/friend’s inpatient treatment.